 When to start

-As soon as your little one is big enough to eat solid foods, they’re big enough to sit at the table with everyone else—in a chair that can easily be pulled up or affixed to the table.
-The Munchkin Float Easy is foldable, compact, adjustable and neutral to blend with the rest of your furniture.
-Granted, your kiddo probably won’t last the whole meal at the table and certainly won’t sit quietly while the adults finish up, so whenever they’re done (10 or 15 minutes is lots), consider it a win and excuse them to go play.
+As soon as your little one is ready for solid foods, they are also ready to join the family at the table in a chair that can be pulled up or securely attached.
+Look for an option that is compact, adjustable, easy to store, and neutral enough to blend in with your existing furniture.
+Realistically, most young children will not make it through an entire meal and will not sit quietly while the adults finish eating.
+If they last 10 or 15 minutes, consider it a win and feel free to excuse them to go play.

 What youll need